AlvinOctaH/surgical-instrument-detection-ros2/README.md

 Mean precision (0.683) is roughly 2× mean recall (0.357).
 The model is conservative — only predicts when confident.
 For surgical robotics, this tradeoff is acceptable: false positives in downstream control are more dangerous than missed detections.

 **Ultrasound Probe: P=0.899, R=0.084**
 Near-perfect precision but near-zero recall.
-Classic symptom of underrepresentation (244 training instances) — the model learned a very tight decision boundary.
+Classic symptom of class underrepresentation (244 training instances) — the model learned a very tight decision boundary.

 **3 classes not evaluated**
 Vessel Sealer, Grasping Retractor, and Monopolar Curved Scissors have zero instances in the Fold 0 validation split.
 Full 4-fold cross-validation is needed for complete coverage.